manitgupta/night-city/README.md

 ## 🚀 Key Features

-- **Agentic Conversion**: An AI agent that doesn't just translate, but *understands* and *verifies* your schema.
+- **Agentic Conversion**: An AI agent that doesn't just translate, but *understands* your schema.
 - **Human-in-the-Loop**: Dual-pane editors allow you to review source and output, with an integrated **Diff View** for reviewing agent-proposed fixes.
-- **Real-World Verification**: Integrates with a live Spanner instance to validate DDL against actual database constraints.
+- **On-Demand Verification**: Integrates with a live Spanner instance to validate DDL against actual database constraints.
-- **Analyze & Fix**: If verification fails, the agent analyzes the error and proposes specific fixes you can review and accept/reject.
+- **Analyze & Fix Loop**: If validation fails, the agent analyzes the error and proposes specific fixes you can review and accept/reject in a IDE-like, diff-based editor.
 - **Direct Migration**: One-click deployment of your converted schema to a new Cloud Spanner database directly from the UI.
 - **Interactive Chat**: Ask questions, request refactors (e.g., "Use UUIDs instead of SERIAL"), and get context-aware answers with markdown support.